google/GTMAppAuth/README.md

 ### OAuth Client Registration

 Typically, GTMOAuth2 clients are registered with Google as type "Other".
-This is correct for macOS, but on iOS clients should be registered with the type "iOS".
+Instead, Apple clients should be registered with the type "iOS".

-If you're migrating an iOS client, in the *same project as your existing client*, [register a new iOS client](https://console.developers.google.com/apis/credentials?project=_) to be used with GTMAppAuth.
+If you're migrating an Apple client in the *same project as your existing client*, [register a new iOS client](https://console.developers.google.com/apis/credentials?project=_) to be used with GTMAppAuth.